GoberInfinity/ExampleAI/README.md

 5. Press again ```ctrl-c-p``` after the usage of function: ```(Hello)```.
 6. See the result. ```(HELLOW_WORLD)```.

-## Usage for Artificial Intelligence
+## Usage for Artificial Intelligence & Theoretical Computer
 1. Open your Spacemacs. <br>
 2. Press ```ctrl x ``` and type ```slime```.  <br>
 3. Open a lisp file.  <br>